 It is tempting to forage live shellfish when you see an abundance of live oysters, clams, mussels and winkles on Southend Foreshore.

 However, instead of foraging live shellfish, our Environmental Health Officers wish to encourage residents and visitors to purchase shellfish from reputable food businesses.
 This way you can be assured they are safe to eat and will be supporting our local community industry.

-Live shellfish from Southend foreshore are collected by operators with registration documents and moved to Council approved depuration centres to go through a lengthy ‘cleaning’ process.
+Live shellfish from Southend-on-Sea foreshore are collected by operators with registration documents and moved to Council approved depuration centres to go through a lengthy ‘cleaning’ process.
 This removes impurities and harmful bacteria before being sold to the public by legitimate food business operators.

 If you are a shellfish commercial harvester then you must have a suitably issued and complete registration document when you land the product at Southend.
 Officers will require them to be produced for inspection at the point of landing.